 When the wall of an artery becomes thin and weak, it can stretch and bulge like a balloon.
 This weakened area is called an aneurysm.
 When it happens in the aorta, it's called an aortic aneurysm.
-The most common part of the aorta affected is in the abdominal (stomach) area.
-This is called an abdominal aortic aneurysm or AAA.
 Since the aorta is the main artery out of your heart, an aortic aneurysm is a dangerous condition.
-If it grows large enough or weak enough, the artery wall can tear (dissection), leading to life-threatening bleeding.
+If it grows large enough or weak enough, the artery wall can tear (dissection) or rupture, leading to life-threatening bleeding.

 Aortic Aneurysm In Depth